inferno333/stock-availability-checker/README.md

 # stock-availability-checker

-A handy open source utility built by inferno333 to
+A handy open source utility built by inferno333 to monitor and report stoc